astridx/meinblog/content/posts/joomla/33joomla-dashboard-fuer-deine-erweiterung.en.md

   - Joomla
 ---

 Extensive Joomla Core extensions have a dashboard in which related functions are displayed.
 This is user-friendly because it provides an overview.
 This way, a user can orientate himself in the extension without many clicks.
-In this part, we create such a dashboard for our sample component.
+In this part, we create such a dashboard for our sample component.<!-- \index{dashboard} -->

 ## For impatient people